eyluloyku/hw-score-predict/README.md

 finished.
 - softmax_two_class.ipynb: Treating students getting grade 100 as a class and others as a seperate class.
 Determining the scores based on probability of belonging to class 1.
 Did not work well.
+- regressor_from_text.ipynb: Seperate regressor from text, not merged with other features.
+Gives 0.46 R2 score.
 ## Methodology

 ### Feature Mapping